dbalbo/worldweather-php/README.md

-Beer Party
+World Weather
 Synopsis

 WorldWeather is a simple one page app that uses regex to scrape info from a weather site to efficiently and quickly give any user a 3-day forecast in any city in the world.

 Motivation

-This app was created for personal practice in using JS, Jquery, CSS, regex, ajax, and for learning PHP.
+This app was created for personal practice in using JS, jQuery, CSS, regex, ajax, and for learning PHP.

 Installation